University of KwaZulu-Natal: Student life

-UKZN is home to various student organizations such as debating unions, film clubs, poetry societies, and sports teams.
+UKZN is home to various student organizations such as debating unions, film clubs, poetry societies,student political organizations, and sports teams.

 The UKZN Rugby team - The UKZN Impi - features in the highly contested Varsity Cup national rugby competition, and the Howard College Debating Union competes in both the World Universities Debating Championships as well as the South African National Universities Debating Championships.

 UKZN established the Centre for Creative Arts (CCA) in 1996.
 The CCA is a multi-disciplinary arts organisation based within the School of Arts at the University of KwaZulu-Natal.
 It coordinates several respected annual festivals, providing students with access to creative platforms and interesting opportunities aimed at developing their artistic talents.
 The four main festivals organized by the UKZN CCA are: